One crucial factor is demographics if you don’t want to fly blind when marketing real estate.

 - Would they like to downsize and prefer a smaller home selling their larger first homes?

-- Maybe now they prefer a smaller home abroad taking advantage of geo arbitrage, so they have access to cheaper health care systems and lower overall living costs due to a smaller income?
+- Do they prefer a smaller home abroad, taking advantage of geo arbitrage and accessing cheaper health care systems and lower overall living costs?

-If you ask yourself these questions as an investor and find answers via hard data and use a little bit of common sense you can determine where the trend is going to be and also which marketing channels to use to reach the respective demographic group (or target group).
+You can determine the trend and which marketing channels to use to reach the respective demographic group (or target group).

-So let’s see if there is some data to determine some demographic trends and which marketing channels to use to reach the different target groups.
+So let’s see if there is data to determine demographic trends and which marketing channels to use to reach the different target groups.

-Needs and Marketing Channels According to Age Group
+Needs and Real Estate Marketing Channels According to Age Group

-On the other hand the population of under 20 year olds will decrease from 34.2% to 28.4% by the same year (source).
+On the other hand, the population under 20 years old will decrease from 34.2% to 28.4% by the same year (source).

-This is a respectively large group.
-It’s 22.18% of the American population.
+This is a respectively large group, and it’s 22.18% of the American population.

-In chronological order then comes generation X (born between 1965 and 1980).
+In chronological order comes Generation X (born between 1965 and 1980).
 The American population is made up of 20% of this generation.

-The youngest generation is generation Z (born between 1997 and later, source) and it has a share of 27.68% of the U.S. population).
+The youngest generation is Generation Z (born between 1997 and later), with a share of 27.68% of the U.S. population).

-If the latter were already at an age where they have enough acquisitive power, they would have significant influence on the real estate market demand.
+If the latter were already at an age with enough acquisitive power, they would significantly influence the real estate market demand.

 I estimate they still have about 7 to 12 years to go until they gain market influence.

-So the largest one of the generations left is the baby boomers and the millennials.
+So the largest generations left are the baby boomers and the millennials.

 Now let’s check what their preferences are in the real estate marketplace.

-Getting back to one of my initial questions most of the baby boomers will probably downsize, but not right now.
+Back to one of my initial questions, most baby boomers will probably downsize, but not right now.

-Additionally, in 2018 they didn’t intend to sell their home and probably won’t in the in the near future, as they will postpone downsizing (source).
+Additionally, in 2018 they didn’t intend to sell their home.
+They probably won’t soon, as they will postpone downsizing (source).

-This presents a challenge for millennials (usually first-time home buyers) and Generation X looking to upsize.
+This challenges millennials (usually first-time home buyers) and Generation X looking to upsize.

-In contrast to past generations baby boomers usually don’t prefer to move to an isolated retirement home but would rather prefer to live in a local community consisting of a variety of mixed generations.
+In contrast to past generations, baby boomers usually don’t prefer to move to an isolated retirement home.
+Still, they would choose to live in a local community consisting of various mixed generations.

-These communities should ideally be walkable, and consist of community centers, pools, fitness centers, social clubs and more.
+These communities should ideally be walkable and consist of community centers, pools, fitness centers, and social clubs.

-On Which Marketing Channels Should You Target Baby Boomers?
+On Which Real Estate Marketing Channels Should You Target Baby Boomers?

-Print materials, such as direct mailing don’t seem to be very effective with baby boomers.
+Print materials like direct mailing don’t seem very effective with baby boomers.